maxbetjes/maxbetjes.github.io/index.md

 ## Contact US
 Questions about OrganoidTracker?
-Interested in collaborations? <a href="{{site.hugging_face_website}}" >Contact us</a>!
+Interested in collaborations?
+[Contact us](site.jeroen_website)!
 We are very interested in cell tracking problems and we have developped a wide range of analysis tools, that may suite your needs.

 ## Applications
 List all our papers (?)

 ## Developers
-OrganoidTracker was developped by Max Betjes and Rutger Kok (currently at Rodriguez-Colman Lab, UMCU) at AMOLF in the labs of Jeroen van Zon and Sander Tans.
+OrganoidTracker was developped by Max Betjes and Rutger Kok (currently at Rodriguez-Colman Lab, UMCU) at AMOLF in the labs of [Jeroen van Zon](site.jeroen_website) and [Sander Tans](site.sander_website).
 Maintenance is done by Max Betjes and Rutger Kok.
 {: style="text-align: justify"}

 ## References